Your network is the backbone of your business operations. Make sure you know what’s going on deep inside it.

 Now that you know packet analysis is a superpower, I have good news: it’s not all difficult to do so!

-Thanks to powerful yet simple-to-use packet analyzers (sniffers), gleaning information from packet-level analysis can be as easy as reading a sales dashboard.
+Thanks to powerful yet simple-to-use packet sniffing tools, gleaning information from the packet-level analysis can be as easy as reading a sales dashboard.
 That said, you will need a little more than a surface-level knowledge of what goes on inside a network.
 But then, again, there’s no rocket science here, no twisted logic to master — just plain common sense.

 Among the many capabilities of Wireshark are: